Armie Hammer: Personal life

 In May 2010, Hammer married television personality Elizabeth Chambers.
 Hammer's friend, artist Tyler Ramsey, introduced the pair.
 They have two children.
 On July 10, 2020, Hammer and Chambers announced their separation via Instagram.
 In June 2023, it was announced that Hammer and Chambers had reached a divorce settlement.

 In 2011, Hammer was arrested at a United States Border Patrol checkpoint in West Texas after marijuana was discovered in his car.
 El Paso's attorney declined to prosecute the case, as the amount of marijuana Hammer had would only amount to a misdemeanor.
 In 2013, Hammer said the arrest "was a misunderstanding of laws [between] interstate laws versus state laws and apparently federal laws supersede state laws".

-In 2022, Hammer was living in the Cayman Islands to be near Chambers and their children.
-He held several jobs in the Cayman Islands, including selling timeshares and as a manager for an apartment complex.
-In 2024, Hammer moved to Los Angeles after being refused subsequent work permits in the Cayman Islands.
-He later claimed to be in a "bad financial state", resulting from limited acting work following his abuse allegations and lacking access to his family's fortune.
+In 2022, during his hiatus from acting, Hammer was living in the Cayman Islands to be near Chambers and their children.
+He held several jobs there, including selling timeshares and as a manager for an apartment complex.
+In 2024, Hammer moved back to Los Angeles after being refused subsequent work permits in the Cayman Islands.
+He later said he was in a "bad financial state", due to limited acting work following the abuse allegations against him and not wishing to ask his family for money.

-In 2023, Hammer alleged he was sexually assaulted at age 13 by a youth pastor.
+In 2023, Hammer said that he had been sexually assaulted at age 13 by a youth pastor.
+In the same interview, he disclosed that he was a BDSM practitioner and that getting married young had prevented him from indulging that inclination, which later led him to pursue extramarital affairs.
+He speculated that his taste for playing the dominant role resulted from having been molested as a child, which made him feel the need to be sexually in control.

 Hammer's Armie HammerTime Podcast explores a range of topics related to his personal life.
-In one of the episodes, Armie Hammer expressed his fondness for nudity in his personal lifestyle -- that he loves being naked in his house and enjoys walking around naked.
-In another episode, Hammer claimed that he had previously used Grindr to "organise a gay hookup", but said that he was unable to go through with it after he "failed to get aroused."
+In one of the episodes, Hammer expressed his fondness for nudity in his personal lifestyle, and that he loves being naked in his house and enjoys walking around naked.
+In another episode, Hammer stated that he had once used Grindr to organise a "hookup" with a man because he was willing to give gay sex "a try", but was unable to go through with it after failing to get aroused.